Local Housing Allowance (LHA) and Broad Rental Market Areas (BRMA)

 The LHA rates are updated annually each April.
 Your housing benefit will be based on the LHA rate which applies to you when you make a claim.
 You can find these on the LHADirect - Local Housing Allowances (LHA) webpage and from each local authority housing benefit department.
 They can also explain in detail how your Housing Benefit is worked out.

-How is the LHA calculated for new claims?
+How is the LHA calculated?

 The list of rents is a representative sample of private sector rents paid across the BRMA, including those from the lower end through to the upper ends of each rental market.